Children of a Midnight Spring | Olivia Di Gregorio

 fairies and elements of magic to explain a healing shift from one state

-into another as a form of visual escapism.
+into another as a

 Di Gregorio graduated from OCAD University in 2019 with a Bachelor of